PrateekSarna-24/Live-Video-Audio-Analysis-Topic-Modeling-/README.md

 # Live-Video-Audio-Analysis-Topic-Modeling-
+### Note
-### Note : Every peice of code in this File has written During the Hackathon.
+1. Every peice of code in this File has written During the Hackathon.
+2. The Dataset used is UCF-101 is of 6GB.UCF101 - Action Recognition Data Set" which is a commonly used dataset for action recognition tasks.
+It contains videos of human actions collected from YouTube.
+The dataset is composed of 13,320 videos from 101 action categories.
+Each category contains at least 100 videos, and the total duration of the dataset is over 27 hours.
+It is frequently used for training and evaluating action recognition models and algorithms, especially in the field of computer vision and deep learning.
 ### This Project is Devided into 2 Parts
 1. Video Temporal Analysis
 2. Audio Analysis by Topic Modeling